artynuts/ai-model-comparison/README.md

 Switch between storage options using the selector in the sidebar.
 Your preference is remembered across sessions.

+### Data Migration Between Storage Types

+The application provides functionality to migrate data between PostgreSQL and localStorage:

+1. **Manual Migration**

+   - Use the Data Migration tool in the Settings page
+   - Select the target storage type
+   - Click "Migrate Data" to start the process
+   - The tool will:
+     - Copy data from the source storage to the target storage
+     - Skip any duplicate entries
+     - Show progress and results of the migration
+     - List any queries that were skipped due to duplicates

+2. **Data Validation**

+   - After migration, use the Data Validation tool to ensure:
+     - All records were transferred correctly
+     - Data integrity is maintained
+     - No duplicate entries exist
+     - All required fields are present

+3. **Troubleshooting**
+   - If migration fails, check the browser console for error messages
+   - Use the Data Validation tool to identify and fix any issues
+   - The original data remains intact in the source storage

+Note: When migrating large datasets, the process may take a few moments.
+The application will show a progress indicator during migration.

 ## Contributing

 1. Fork the repository